Robber language generator

 Starting from the sentence to translate

-Even though example 6 works and has fairly readable code, there's something about the strategy of starting from the consonants rather than the sentence to translate that feels a bit backwards.
+Even though example 6 works and has fairly readable code, the strategy of starting from the consonants feels backwards for two reasons: the loop iterates over the consonants rather than over the text we actually want to translate, and sentence has to be mutated on every iteration since forEach doesn't return a value.
 So let's try to build the same generator from the other end.

 const sentence = "Xylofoner är fina"